 We’re growing!
 It’s an exciting time to donate to the scholarships or the general fund.

 Perhaps you’d love to get involved by taking a class!
 Spaces are open for the adult Summer Intensives and the Summer Program for Children.
+But don’t forget the summer gear with you, like sun glasses and a visor cap.

 Creative, fun, and affordable!
 The popular Summer Program for Children combines creativity and hands-on fun.
 Ages 6–8, 9–12 and 12–14 are welcome.
 Class sizes are small with lots of attention for each child.
 All levels are welcome.
 Classes in various disciplines including woodworking, fine arts, robotics, sewing, animation, photography and more.
 Register for the Summer Program for Children